megha-gupta-181997/wallet-system/README.md

 ### Database
 Mongodb is used to store the data, as it gives schema flexibilty and we are using indexes for data retrieval.
+Mongodb is a better choice for heavy writes.
 We have 2 Collections, as Wallet and transactions, transactions is linked with walletId to fetch transaction on the basis of wallet Id.
+Used Session Transaction for race conditions

 For Schema Design: https://drive.google.com/file/d/1m1p3hbOIHhu-4Hd76Mj8oJiVmrHRR8PS/view?usp=sharing